-In honor of Cinco de Mayo this week AND my never-ending love of tacos, I want to share a super easy recipe for simply seasoned turkey taco meat.
-If you’re someone who has never ventured outside of the taco seasoning packets from the store, you’ll be amazed at how easy it is to make your own delicious taco meat.
+In honor of my never-ending love of tacos, I want to share a super easy recipe for simply seasoned ground turkey tacos.
+If you’ve never ventured outside using taco seasoning packets from the store to make your tacos, you’ll be amazed at how easy it is to make your own delicious taco meat!

 I could eat tacos all the time.
-I love fish tacos, chicken tacos, carnitas, carne asada, veggie, shrimp… I love it ALL.
-Put it in a corn tortilla with some avocado and fixings and I love it.
+Fish tacos, chicken tacos, carnitas, carne asada, veggies, and shrimp; I love it ALL!
+Simply cook up the filling, put it in a corn tortilla with some avocado and fixings, and you have an instant dinner.
 But simple ground turkey tacos are by far the family favorite over here.
-And it doesn’t really get any easier.
-Just a handful of spices and a few minutes in a pan!
-In this recipe I combine chili powder, kosher salt, dried oregano, paprika, garlic powder, cumin, and black pepper.
+And it doesn’t get any easier than this recipe.
+All you need is a handful of spices and a few minutes!

 When I know I have a busy week ahead of me, this is one recipe I know I can double or triple and use all week without getting tired of it.
 I’ve talked before about my love for salads, and this simple ground turkey taco meat gets thrown into my salads regularly!
 Besides salads, this meat is perfect for taco bowls, tacos, enchiladas, or anything else you want to add some protein to.
 And EVEN MY BOYS love it.
 An easy kid-pleaser.